Banjoei/Universe_Funkin/docs/modchart.md

 # Lua Modcharts

-In the 1.4.2 release of Kade Engine, we introduced Mod Charts.
+In the 1.4.2 release of The Universe Funkin', we introduced Mod Charts.
 Mod Charts are a way of changing gameplay without hard coded values.
 This is achieved by using the Lua Scripting language to create script files that run during runtime.

 Song data is located in `assets/data/<song>/`, so the Lua file containing your scripts should be located at exactly `assets/data/<song>/modchart.lua`. (replace <song> with the name of the song. for example, `assets/data/milf/` for milf)